-In its most recent review in 2008, the CEDAW Committee recommended that Nigeria ensure special protections for women, including women with disabilities, who had been internally displaced by conflict.19 In its 2010 concluding observations to Nigeria, the Committee on the Rights of the Child (CRC Committee) expressed concern about de facto discrimination against children with disabilities in Nigeria, about derogatory language referring to children with disabilities used in state laws and policies, and about information distributed by some churches and the film industry that increased stigma towards children with disabilities by associating them with witchcraft, sometimes leading to arbitrary killings.20 It recommended that Nigeria provide information in its next state report specifically about discrimination against children with disabilities, and address geographical disparities in providing them with health and education services.21 In 2013, Nigeria adopted its eighth edition of a National Policy on Education, which includes a provision for inclusive education of children with disabilities,22 but Nigeria has not yet adopted a policy specifically addressing the wider rights and needs of children with disabilities.
+In its most recent review in 2008, the CEDAW Committee recommended that Nigeria ensure special protections for women, including women with disabilities, who had been internally displaced by conflict.
+In its 2010 concluding observations to Nigeria, the Committee on the Rights of the Child (CRC Committee) expressed concern about de facto discrimination against children with disabilities in Nigeria, about derogatory language referring to children with disabilities used in state laws and policies, and about information distributed by some churches and the film industry that increased stigma towards children with disabilities by associating them with witchcraft, sometimes leading to arbitrary killings.
+In CRC Committee recommended that Nigeria provide information in its next state report specifically about discrimination against children with disabilities, adopt a national policy on children with disabilities, and address geographical disparities in providing them with health and education services.

-In addition to these international human rights obligations, Nigeria is a state party to the African Charter on Human and Peoples' Rights and its Protocol on the Rights of Women in Africa (Maputo Protocol).
-The Maputo Protocol recognizes violence against women as a violation of the rights to dignity, life, and integrity and security of the person, requiring states to take specific measures to prevent and prosecute this violence, whether it occurs in public or private and including in armed conflict situations.23 Additionally, the Maputo Protocol requires that states ensure the health and reproductive rights of all women, including by allowing them to control their fertility, ensuring that they can exercise "the right to self-protection" from sexually transmitted infections such as HIV/AIDS, and ensuring that health services are adequate, affordable, and accessible, particularly in rural areas.24 Concerning women with disabilities, Article 23 of the Maputo Protocol requires states to take special measures to protect their rights, including by "facilitat[ing] their access to employment, professional and vocational training as well as their participation in decision-making" and "ensur[ing] the right of women with disabilities to freedom from violence, including sexual abuse, discrimination based on disability and the right to be treated with dignity."25 Despite these commitments, Nigeria's 2014 periodic report to the African Commission on Human and Peoples' Rights (ACPHR) did not contain any information on the rights of persons with disabilities, including women with disabilities.26 As a result, the ACPHR recommended that Nigeria include information on persons with disabilities in its next state report and "[e]stablish mechanisms for inclusive protection of persons with disabilities and other vulnerable persons in the country.27
+In addition to these international human rights obligations, Nigeria is a state party to the African Charter on Human and Peoples' Rights and its Protocol on the Rights of Women in Africa (Maputo Protocol).21 Concerning women with disabilities, Article 23 of the Maputo Protocol requires states to "facilitate their access to employment, professional and vocational training as well as their participation in decision-making" and "ensure the right of women with disabilities to freedom from violence, including sexual abuse, discrimination based on disability and the right to be treated with dignity."22 Despite these commitments, Nigeria's 2014 periodic report to the African Commission on Human and Peoples' Rights

+(ACPHR) did not contain any information on the rights of persons with disabilities, including women with disabilities.23 As a result, the ACPHR recommended that Nigeria include information on persons with disabilities in its next state report and "[e]stablish mechanisms for inclusive protection of persons with disabilities and other vulnerable persons in the country."24